turi-code/userguide/deployment/pred-on-premises.md

 In Virtualbox, there are two network interfaces configured for your docker machine instance.
 The first is a NAT interface.
 You can add to the "Port Forwarding" configuration ports for the query, metrics, and admin interfaces.

+Note that you do not need to stop your docker machine instance to make these changes.

 To configure port forwarding:
 1. Open up the Virtualbox application.
 2. Click on the instance that serves as the docker machine.
 It should have the same name as your docker machine, which is `default` if you haven't changed it.